The latest projects from Bradley J.

 The new generation of musical theatre…

-Musicals–along with Shakespearean and classical works–are Bradley’s bread and butter.
-Regardless of whether he’s onstage or off, he takes great joy in telling stories.
-He brings an unparalleled diversity of skills as an actor, music director, lyricist, composer, arranger, teacher, and coach.
+Musicals—along with Shakespearean and classical works—are Bradley’s bread and butter.
+He brings an unparalleled diversity of skills as an actor, music director, director, lyricist, composer, teacher, coach, and scholar.

-An activist for fine arts education at all levels, Bradley has taught at La Jolla Playhouse, the Milwaukee Repertory Theater, San Diego State University, Southwest Illinois College, and Missouri Baptist University, and he served as Director of Music at Notre Dame High School in St. Louis 2005-2014.
-He has presented his award-winning research (“Reclaiming the Top Forty“) on the historical relationship between Broadway and pop music both domestically and internationally.
+An activist for fine arts education at all levels, Bradley is a teaching artist at La Jolla Playhouse and has taught at the Milwaukee Repertory Theater, San Diego State University, Southwest Illinois College, and Missouri Baptist University.
+He served as Director of Music at Notre Dame High School in St. Louis 2005-2014.